-BE IT FURTHER ORDAINED by the Council of the Town of Chapel Hill that the following conditions are hereby incorporated by reference:
+The following conditions are hereby incorporated by reference:

-1. Expiration of Conditional Zoning Atlas Amer ndment : An application for Zoning Compliance Permit must be filed by (2 years from the date of this approval) or the land shall revert to its prev vious zoning designation.
-[LUMO $4.4.5(f)$]
+- 1. Expiration of Conditional Zoning Atlas Amendment: An application for Zoning Compliance Permit must be filed by May 18, 2024 (2 years from the date of this approval) or the land shall revert to its previous zoning designation.
+[LUMO 4.4.5(f)] - 2.
+Land Use Intensity: This Conditional Zoning Atlas Amendment authorizes the following: